The Treachery of Images: Bayesian Scene Keypoints for Deep Policy Learning in Robotic Manipulation: Experimental Evaluations

 \section{Experimental Evaluations}

 We perform experiments in simulation using RLBench~\cite{james2019rlbench}, a suite of manipulation tasks using everyday objects, and in the real world using the Franka Emika robot arm.
 In both cases, the objects are placed randomly in the scene.
 We evaluate on a challenging and representative subset of tasks, showing important \emph{visual} challenges in robotic manipulation.
 In \closemicrowave, the policy is confronted with an articulated object, whereas in \takelidoffsaucepan there is high object symmetry and transparency of the lid. \phoneonbase is a difficult multi-object task that requires careful alignment of the gripper, and \putrubbishinbin introduces visual clutter.
-The latter two tasks further introduce occlusions and the need to track multiple objects.
+The latter two tasks further introduce occlusions and the need to track multiple objects. \rebuttal{We pre-train the dense correspondence for all tasks as described in \secref{sec:pretrain}.}